Sebastians-codes/nvim/README.md

 - `se`: Assign session to slot
 - `s1-s9, s0`: Load session from slot (s0 = slot 10)
 - `sq`: Save session and quit
+- Sessions can also be started from command line: `nvim 1` (starts session in slot 1)

 ### Tab Management
 - `tn`: Open new tab with parent directory